salimandre/aws-helper/README.md

 # AWS Helper

 **Bash** script which generates **tutorials for AWS**.
 Bash script takes a tag name variable as entry to customize instances names in tutorials.
-Tutorials are generated as **html scripts** as such they can be loaded by web browser.
+Tutorials are generated as **html scripts** as such they can be loaded into web browsers.

 ## Installation & Usage